Linear dichroism in angle-resolved core-level photoemission spectra reflecting 4f ground-state symmetry of strongly correlated cubic Pr compounds: Introduction

 \section{Introduction}

-Rare-earth-based strongly correlated electron systems show various interesting phenomena such as competition between magnetism and unconventional superconductivity, charge and/or multipole ordering, and the formation of a narrow ($\sim$meV) gap at low temperatures.
+Rare earth compounds have been investigated for many years in relation to the physical properties of the strongly correlated electron systems, such as heavy fermion behavior, unconventional superconductivity, and multipole ordering.
 In these systems, the total angular momentum $J$ of the $4f$ electrons is the good quantum number due to the stronger Coulomb interactions between the $4f$ electrons and their spin-orbital coupling than the crystalline electric field (CEF).
 Therefore, the observable is not the orbital degrees of freedom but the quadrupoles which are described as second-order tensors of $J$.
 When the dipole magnetic moments are quenched but the quadrupoles remain active under CEF, which is possible in non-Kramers ions with an integer number of $J$ under cubic symmetry, the quadrupoles often play an important role in forming exotic electronic ground states such as the antiferroquadrupolar (AFQ) state with a staggered quadrupolar component,\cite{morin} and a non-Fermi liquid (NFL) state attributed to the two-channel (quadrupole) Kondo effect.\cite{cox1,cox2,onimaru0} Furthermore, the feasibility of superconductivity mediated by quadrupolar fluctuations in the Pr-based superconductor PrOs$_4$Sb$_{12}$ with $T_c$ = 1.5 K\cite{bauer} has been pointed out by neutron scattering and NQR measurements.\cite{kuwahara,yogi} A well-known example of a $4f^2$ cubic system is PrPb$_3$ which undergoes an AFQ transition at $T_Q$ = 0.4 K.\cite{tayama,onimaru00}

 Here reported cubic PrIr$_2$Zn$_{20}$ undergoes an AFQ ordering at $T_Q$ = 0.11 K and a superconducting transition at $T_c$ = 0.05 K.\cite{onimaru1,onimaru2} Below 10 K, the increase in magnetic susceptibility for this compound tends to saturate, which implies the van Vleck susceptibility with nonmagnetic CEF ground states of the $\Gamma_3$ doublet.\cite{onimaru3} On the other hand, PrB$_6$ with a cubic crystal structure show the incommensurate antiferromagnetic transition at 7 K and a commensurate antiferromagnetic ordering at 4.2 K.\cite{kobayashi} These phenomena suggest the $\Gamma_5$ ground state for PrB$_6$.
 However, direct or microscopic verifications of the proposed $4f$ ground-state symmetry are still lacking for these compounds.
 In this letter, we show spectroscopic signs for the $\Gamma_3$ symmetry of the Pr$^{3+}$ sites in the ground state of PrIr$_2$Zn$_{20}$ and the $\Gamma_5$ ground state of PrB$_6$ on the basis of linear dichroism in angle-resolved core-level photoemission from the Pr sites.